Building a Custom Country List Dropdown Component in ASP.NET

 End Property

-The code given above creates two properties.
-As a next step you have to create a subroutine that will load the values and the names in the dropdownlist when the control is added to the webform.
-Once this subroutine is created you have to call this subroutine in the Init event.
-This enables the control to be initialized with the values and names in the dropdown list when the control is added to the webform.
+Now you'll create a subroutine that loads the values and names into the dropdown list when the control is added to the webform.
+Once this subroutine is created, you'll call it in the Init event.
+This enables the control to be initialized with the values and names when you add it to your form.

-The following code snippet would add the country names and the value for each country in the drop down list.
+The following code snippet adds country names and the value for each country to the dropdown list.
+This is where you'll populate all your countries.

 Dim licol As New WebControls.ListItemCollection()